 Other popular scenic spots that also made the list include Chengdu’s giant panda zoo, Wuhan’s Arctic Ocean Park, Guangzhou’s Canton Tower and wildlife zoo, Beijing’s Forbidden City and Yuanmingyuan Palace as well as Zhangjiajie Geopark in Hubei.

-Guangzhou’s South Railway Station, China’s largest high-speed rail transportation node, saw 430,000 daily passengers on October 1, an all-time high when residents streamed out of the megacity to resorts and theme parks elsewhere.
+Guangzhou’s South Railway Station, China’s largest high-speed rail transportation node, processed 430,000 passengers on October 1, an all-time high when residents streamed out of the megacity to resorts and theme parks elsewhere.

 Large crowds are common in many cities as people heed President Xi Jinping’s “internal circulation” call to spend the way out of economic malaise as Beijing reiterates self-sufficiency.
 International travel restrictions also mean no foreign outflow of China’s spending.